 This publication does not constitute tax or legal advice and the contents thereof may not be relied upon.
 Each person should seek advice based on his or her particular circumstances.
-Although this publication was composed with the greatest possible diligence, Loyens & Loeff N.V., the contributing firms and any individuals involved cannot accept liability or responsibility for the results of any actions taken on the basis of this publication without their cooperation, including any errors or omissions.
+Although this publication was composed with the greatest possible diligence, Loyens & Loeff N.V., the contributing firms and any individuals involved do not accept liability, responsibility or any duty of care for the results of any actions taken on the basis of this publication without their cooperation, including any errors or omissions.
 The contributions to this book contain personal views of the authors and therefore do not reflect the opinion of Loyens & Loeff N.V.